flyaflya/persuasive/README.md

 # persuasive
-repository for iamges and miscellaneous to support book for Adam
+repository for images and miscellaneous to support book for Adam